Geography of Japan

 Because of Japan's many far-flung outlying islands and long coastline, the country has extensive marine life and mineral resources in the ocean.
 The Exclusive Economic Zone of Japan covers 4470000 km2 and is the 8th largest in the world.
 It is more than 11 times the land area of the country.
 The Exclusive Economic Zone stretches from the baseline out to 200 nmi from its coast.
 Its territorial sea is 12 nmi, but between 3 and 12 nmi in the international straits—La Pérouse (or Sōya Strait), Tsugaru Strait, Ōsumi, and Tsushima Strait.

-Japan has a population of 126 million in 2019.
-It is the 11th most populous country in the world and second most populous island country.
-81% of the population lives on Honshu, 10% on Kyushu, 4.2% on Hokkaido, 3% on Shikoku, 1.1% in Okinawa Prefecture and 0.7% on other Japanese islands such as the Nanpō Islands.
+Japan has a population of 126 million as of 2019.
+It is the 11th most populous country in the world and the second most populous island country.
+81% of the population lives on Honshu, 10% on Kyushu, 4.2% on Hokkaido, 3% on Shikoku, 1.1% in Okinawa Prefecture, and 0.7% on other Japanese islands such as the Nanpō Islands.

 Map of Japan

-Japan is informally divided into eight regions from northeast (Hokkaidō) to southwest (Ryukyu Islands):
+Japan is formally divided into eight regions, from northeast (Hokkaidō) to southwest (Ryukyu Islands):